-- The most common adverse reactions reported with these agents include bleeding (all agents), anemia (SAVAYSA), rash (SAVAYSA), abnormal liver function tests (SAVAYSA), and gastritis-like symptoms (PRADAXA). - Drug interactions: - BEVYXXA and PRADAXA have a warning and precaution of concomitant use with P-gp inducers or inhibitors, and XARELTO has a warning and precaution of combined use with dual P-gp and strong CYP3A4 inhibitors or inducers.
+- Eliquis and Xarelto have a warning and precaution that use is not recommended acutely as an alternative to unfractionated heparin in patients with PE who present with hemodynamic instability or receive thrombolysis or pulmonary embolectomy. - Coumadin, Jantoven, and Xarelto have a warning and precaution in pregnant women due to the potential for obstetric hemorrhage.
+Xarelto may also cause emergent delivery.
+Coumadin and Jantoven are contraindicated during pregnancy; however, the benefits may outweigh the risks in pregnant patients with mechanical heart valves at high risk of thromboembolism. - Bevyxxa and Xarelto have a warning and precaution of use in renal impairment.
+Xarelto has a warning and precaution of use in hepatic impairment; additionally, Bevyxxa is not recommended for use in these patients. - An additional warning and precaution for Savaysa is reduced efficacy in NVAF patients with CrCL > 95 mL/min. - Coumadin and Jantoven have a warning and precaution that fatal and serious calciphylaxis or calcium uremic arteriolopathy has been reported with use in patients with and without end stage renal disease.
+When calciphylaxis is diagnosed, warfarin should be discontinued and an alternate anticoagulant considered.
+In patients with altered glomerular integrity or a history of kidney disease, acute kidney injury may occur.
+Additional warnings and precautions include the potential for tissue necrosis or gangrene, systemic atheroemboli, cholesterol microemboli, possible limb ischemia, necrosis, and gangrene in patients with heparin-induced thrombocytopenia (HIT) or heparin-induced thrombocytopenia with thrombosis syndrome (HITTS).
+Should any of these issues occur, Coumadin or Jantoven should be discontinued.
+Should HIT or HITTS occur, treatment with Coumadin or Jantoven may be considered after the platelet count has normalized. - Adverse events: - The most common adverse reactions reported with these agents include bleeding (all agents), anemia (Savaysa), rash (Savaysa), abnormal liver function tests (Savaysa), and gastritis-like symptoms (Pradaxa). - Drug interactions: - Bevyxxa and Pradaxa have a warning and precaution of concomitant use with P-gp inducers or inhibitors, and Xarelto has a warning and precaution of combined use with dual P-gp and strong CYP3A4 inhibitors or inducers.
 Generally use with these products should be avoided.
-Although not a warning and precaution, interactions between strong P-gp inhibitors or inducers, CYP3A4 inhibitors or inducers, and oral anticoagulants either in combination or when co-administered alone are noted within the ELIQUIS and SAVAYSA labeling. - Concomitant use with other drugs (ie, aspirin, platelet inhibitors, antithrombotic agents, fibrinolytic therapy, nonsteroidal anti-inflammatory drugs [NSAIDs], selective serotonin reuptake inhibitors [SSRIs], and serotonin norepinephrine reuptake inhibitors [SNRIs]) that impair hemostasis increase the risk of bleeding. - o Numerous drug and dietary interactions exist for warfarin. - Additional safety considerations: - All oral anticoagulants in class are contraindicated in active pathological bleeding. - Two oral anticoagulants have reversal agents available for urgent situations.
-These include warfarin (COUMADIN and JANTOVEN) and dabigatran (PRADAXA).
-Vitamin K functions as a reversal agent for warfarin, and idarucizumab (PRAXBIND) is a specific reversal agent for PRADAXA. - A specific reversal agent for ELIQUIS, SAVAYSA, and XARELTO is not available.
+Although not a warning and precaution, interactions between strong P-gp inhibitors or inducers, CYP3A4 inhibitors or inducers, and oral anticoagulants are noted within the Eliquis and Savaysa labeling. - Concomitant use with other drugs (ie, aspirin, platelet inhibitors, antithrombotic agents, fibrinolytic therapy, nonsteroidal anti-inflammatory drugs [NSAIDs], selective serotonin reuptake inhibitors [SSRIs], and serotonin norepinephrine reuptake inhibitors [SNRIs]) that impair hemostasis increase the risk of bleeding. - $\circ$ Numerous drug and dietary interactions exist for warfarin. - Additional safety considerations: - All oral anticoagulants in class are contraindicated in active pathological bleeding. - Two oral anticoagulants have reversal agents available for urgent situations.
+These include warfarin (Coumadin and Jantoven) and dabigatran (Pradaxa).
+Vitamin K functions as a reversal agent for warfarin, and idarucizumab (Praxbind) is a specific reversal agent for Pradaxa. - A specific reversal agent for Eliquis, Savaysa, and Xarelto is not available.
 Hemodialysis does not significantly contribute to clearance.
 The use of prothrombin complex concentrates (PCC), or other procoagulant reversal agents such as activated prothrombin complex concentrate (APCC) or recombinant FVIIa may be considered but has not been evaluated in studies. - Andexanet alfa is a reversal agent under clinical development.
 In August 2016, a CRL was issued by the FDA questioning manufacturing and clinical data.
-In August 2017, Portola Pharmaceuticals re-submitted the BLA addressing deficiencies noted in the CRL (Portola Pharmaceuticals press release, 2017).
+In August 2017, Portola Pharmaceuticals re-submitted the BLA addressing deficiencies noted in the CRL.
+The anticipated FDA decision date is May 4, 2018 (Portola Pharmaceuticals press release 2018).